twistezo/online-shop/README.md

 ### Description

-Online-shop created with React and bootstrapped with Create React App.
+Online-shop created with React and bootstrapped with `create-react-app`.

 ### Features